Cyber-Informed Engineering

 CIE Highlights

-The Department of Energy (DOE) and INL have developed a framework to guide the application of cybersecurity principles across the engineering design lifecycle.
+The Department of Energy and INL have developed a framework to guide the application of cybersecurity principles across the engineering design life cycle.
 The Cyber-Informed Engineering (CIE) framework and body of knowledge drives the inclusion of cybersecurity as a foundational element of risk management for engineering of functions aided by digital technology.
-Consequence-Driven Cyber-Informed Engineering (CCE) is a rigorous process for applying CIE’s core principles to a specific organization, facility, or mission by identifying their most critical functions, methods and means an adversary would likely use to manipulate or compromise them, and determining the most effective means of removing or mitigating those risks.
+Consequence-Driven Cyber-Informed Engineering (CCE) is a rigorous process for applying CIE’s core principles to a specific organization, facility, or mission by identifying the most critical functions, and the methods and means an adversary would likely use to manipulate or compromise them, to determine the most effective means of removing or mitigating those risks.

 CIE emphasizes “engineering out” potential risk in key areas, as well as ensuring resiliency and response maturity within the design of the engineered system.
-The following CIE framework shows some of the key focus areas and how the relate to the CCE Methodology.
-CCE walks an organization through core components of CIE in CCE’s 4-phase process to evaluate and remove or mitigate weaknesses in their critical functions.
+The following CIE framework shows some of the key focus areas and how they relate to the CCE methodology.
+CCE walks an organization through core components of CIE in CCE’s four-phase process to evaluate and remove or mitigate weaknesses in their critical functions.

 INL’s Zach Tudor and other industry leaders discussed this CIE strategy, why it matters and how you can help with implementation.